 She removed her phone from her handbag to look at the time.
 She had a watch on her left wrist, but it was useless since it stopped working a few weeks ago.

-“Six-Eleven,” she grunted as she returned the phone to her bag.
-She was going to get home really late, and she thought to pick up the pace.
+“Six eleven,” she muttered as she returned the phone to her bag.
+She was going to get home really late, so she decided to pick up the pace.

-Almost instantly, she spotted something up ahead, causing her to nearly come to a sudden halt.
+Almost instantly, she spotted something up ahead and nearly came to a halt.

-She decided to get down from the sidewalk onto the road, even though it wasn’t something she was fond of, but she was extra motivated this time.
+She decided to step off the pavement onto the road.
+It was not something she was fond of doing, but she was especially motivated this time.

-She dropped her left leg first and immediately lost her balance.
-Even though she didn’t fall into the middle of the road, she was run over by a vehicle before anyone could do anything about it.
+She stepped down with her left foot first and immediately lost her balance.
+Even though she didn’t fall into the middle of the road, a vehicle ran over her before anyone could do anything about it.

-Not too far from where the accident happened, a lame beggar smiled.
+Not too far from where the accident happened, the lame beggar smiled.